VergillR/astar_pathfinding/README.md

 ## Usage

 First create a grid that holds all the nodes.
-Assign a *int* value to each node.
+Assign an *int* value to each node.
 This is the **cost** for traversing that node.
 The pathfinding algorithm will try to keep the total cost as low as possible.
 Negative values are allowed which may represent *boosters* or *speed ups*.
 A value of **999** means the node is impassable (i.e. it can never be traversed).

 ```dart